Everything You Need to Know About a Starter Motor

 When Should You Replace Your Starter Motor?

-- Severe damage from water, corrosion, or overheating.
+- Damage from corrosion or overheating.

-- Excessive wear and tear on gears and brushes.
+- Excessive wear on internal components.

-- Burnt smell or visible signs of melting parts.
+- Burning smell or visible damage.

 Different Types of Starter Motors